PiotrIT2015/OS-WW-P/README.md

 As part of the project, a python script was commissioned to compare CSV files.
 These are large files, up to several hundred thousand lines in length.

+4. **NetworkMonitor**
+I've always would like to implement this project in Java since the university.
+Unfortunately those days there wasn't such a great tools i.e.chatGPT .
+It is only a shortcut to run a file[*.jar] .

 ## Running